RobertASmith/paper_makeHEshiny/README.md

 ## Making health economic models Shiny: A tutorial

+This is the repo for the paper [Making health economic models Shiny: A tutorial](https://wellcomeopenresearch.org/articles/5-69) published in Wellcome Open Research and currently under peer review.

+This can be cited as:

+Smith R and Schneider P. Making health economic models Shiny: A tutorial [version 1; peer review: awaiting peer review].
+Wellcome Open Res 2020, 5:69 (https://doi.org/10.12688/wellcomeopenres.15807.1)

-Robert Smith and Paul Schneider
+Authors: Robert Smith and Paul Schneider

 School of Health and Related Research, University of Sheffield, Regents Court, Sheffield, S1 4DA, UK